The key signs of teething molars in a 1-year-old include irritability, drooling, swollen gums, chewing, and temporary changes in sleep or appetite.

 How to Soothe Your Baby’s Discomfort During Molar Teething

 Managing pain from teething molars requires patience and effective strategies.
-Since these teeth are larger with thicker gums to penetrate, discomfort tends to be more pronounced compared to earlier teething stages.
+Since these teeth are larger with thicker gums to penetrate, discomfort can feel more pronounced compared to earlier teething stages.

 Safe Teething Remedies That Work Well